knightmare2600/saltstack/README.md

 This indicates the module is now copied over, so let's test:

-NB: This needs run on every minion, but this is a good way to test the water.
+<b>NB: This needs run on every minion, but this is a good way to test the water.>/b>

 ```
 ┌─[zerokool@skynet]─[/home/knightmare]